BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 Grab the hidden *Burn Heal* and *Fairy Gem* in the starting area.

 Make your way onto the ice on the left side of the area, and loop your way all the way around to activate the Blue Crystal.
-Thankfully there aren't that many possible moves to make here, so I'm sure you can get this.
+Thankfully there aren't that many possible moves to make here.

 Back on the land, head to the right side of the area and grab the three *Glitter Balls* in the right side of the area, then activate the Red Crystal.